Cruz homers in 4th straight game, Twins trounce Tigers 12-2

 The Twins took the lead after two batters when Jorge Polanco singled and scored on Mitch Garver’s double.
 Cruz followed with a two-run homer to give the Twins three runs before Carpenter had recorded an out.

+“You’ve got to play mistake-free baseball to beat them, and today wasn’t our day for that,” Tigers manager Ron Gardenhire said.
+“They jumped us early and kept pounding away.”

-Detroit got a run in the bottom of the first when Nicholas Castellanos grounded into a double play with runners at the corners.
+Detroit got a run in the bottom of the first when Castellanos grounded into a double play with runners at the corners.

 Sano hit Carpenter’s first pitch of the fourth over the right-center field scoreboard to make it 4-1, and Polanco added a sacrifice fly before Rosario’s RBI single ended Carpenter’s day.
 C.J.
 Cron then made it 8-1 with a two-run double off Austin Adams.